jporeilly/Ansible/Labs/06 Ansible Vault/vault.md

 ```
 Note:  you will first be promted for the file password: lumada then for the API_key: SuperSecretPassword

+Many organizations already have tools, such as HashiCorp Vault or Thycotic Secret Server.
+The Ansible community has written a number of custom modules for interacting with these types of systems.

   > for further info: https://docs.ansible.com/ansible/latest/user_guide/vault.html